aerisweather/AerisAndroidSDK/README.md

 The map library includes a dependency to the AerisWeather Core library, so you won't need to download the Core library separately.
 If you are planning to use AerisWeather to create weather maps for your Android project, this is the library for you.
 Step 4: Include the AerisWeather Android SDK files in your project's gradle.build file(s).

-## AerisWeather Demo App
+## AerisWeather Demo Applications
 The SDK includes a demo app to help get you started.
 To allow the demo project to access data using the AerisWeather API, you will need to configure the AerisWeather Demo project to use your unique credentials.
 Just sign up for a free developer account and register yourself and your application with AerisWeather, to get your unique client Id and secret.

 ### Sign up for the AerisWeather API service.
-Developer accounts are Free.
+Developer accounts are Free
 Log in to your account to register your application for an API access key.
 Each application requires its own unique access key.
 Check out the API docs for more info.*

 Add the client_id and the secret_key to the res/values/strings.xml of the Demo application.
 Specifically, the aeris_client_id and aeris_client_secret values.
 * The DemoApp namespace/package name can be found around line 3 of the manifest.xml file and will look similiar too: **com.example.demoaerisproject**<br/><br/>

-### Google Maps Configuration for the AerisWeather Demo Applications.
+### Google Maps Configuration for the AerisWeather Demo Applications
 The AerisWeather Maps library project currently supports only Google maps.
 To use the Google Maps API, you'll need to register for a an API key in the Google Maps API Console.
 Visit the Google Maps Android API page and click the "GET A KEY"  button for detailed instructions on getting your Google Maps key.

 Once you have your Google Maps API account set up: